Burnt Church Crisis: Crisis

 In 2000 and 2001, rising conflict led to a series of standoffs between the Royal Canadian Mounted Police and First Nations people, and a number of arrests were made.
 On August 9, 2000, the band members voted to reject federal regulation of the fishery despite the government's offer to provide five well-equipped boats and build a new $2-million wharf.
 Ottawa wanted to set a 40-trap limit, but the band said it has the right to set more than 5,000 traps.
 At the time, there were 743 licenses available for that fishing area for 300 traps each, totaling 222,900 traps out each season for commercial fishermen, the majority non-Indigenous.
 The following week, tensions rose again in Burnt Church as enraged Mi'kmaq declared war against the Department of Fisheries and Oceans (DFO) after a late-night raid on several lobster traps in Miramichi Bay.
 Four people were arrested, and one boat and over 700 traps were seized.
 Indigenous fishermen protested by setting up a blockade on Highway 11, a major commercial route in the province.
 The Mi'kmaq claimed officers pointed guns at them, but the DFO denied the allegations and said that only pepper spray was used and that one baton was pulled out.

 When Burnt Church fishermen continued their lobster catch, the federal government said that fisheries officers would continue to seize traps and make arrests.
 However, it they also called the Indigenous leaders to return to the negotiating table and claimed the Burnt Church band refused to even meet with his federal negotiator.
 The federal government offered to pay for a $2 million fishing wharf and five new fishing boats for the Mi'kmaq.
 The Mi'kmaq rejected the offer since they believed that it could be interpreted as a surrender of their legal fishing rights.
 After the Mi'kmaq refused the offer, the Department of Fisheries and Oceans boats became more aggressive with their attempts to prevent the Indigenous fishers from setting traps on the waters of the Miramichi Bay.
 The intervention efforts cost over $15 million for the federal government, not including ensuing legal costs.

 Report

 In April 2002, a federal report on the crisis suggested a number of police charges to be dropped and that fishermen should be compensated for damaged traps and boats.
-It also recommended, however, that First Nations fishermen should be allowed to fish only in season and that they should attain fishing licenses like non-Indigenous fishermen.
+It also recommended, however, that First Nations fishermen should be allowed to fish only in season and that they should obtain fishing licenses like non-Indigenous fishermen.